Peptides vs Ozempic: Cost, Access, and What Nobody Tells You

 The problem was never the science.
 The problem is access.
 Too expensive.
 Too hard to get.
 Too many people stuck on waiting lists while the pharmaceutical supply chain catches up with demand.

 Research-grade peptides exist in a different category.
 They’re not FDA-approved medications.
 They’re sold for laboratory and research purposes.
-But the molecules themselves — semaglutide, tirzepatide, retatrutide — are the same compounds being studied in those landmark clinical trials.
+Research-grade semaglutide, tirzepatide, and retatrutide are synthesized to the peptide sequences described in those landmark clinical trials — and verified by independent third-party testing.

 Where to Start